Adam Rooney

-Adam Christopher David Rooney (born 21 April 1988) is an Irish semi-professional footballer who plays as a striker for club Hereford, where he is also assistant manager.
+Adam Christopher David Rooney (born 21 April 1988) is an Irish semi-professional footballer who plays as a striker for National League North club King's Lynn Town where he also holds the role of assistant coach.

 He previously played for Stoke City, spent spells on loan at Yeovil Town, Chesterfield and Bury, was a regular first-team member for Inverness Caledonian Thistle, and played for Birmingham City and had a loan spell at Swindon Town.
 He played for Oldham Athletic and spent four and a half seasons with Aberdeen before returning to England to sign for Salford City, with whom he gained promotion to the Football League.
 He returned to non-league football with Solihull Moors in 2020, and moved on to Stratford Town and then Brackley Town in 2022.

 Club career

 Stoke City

 Rooney signed for Stoke City in the summer of 2005, after spells with Home Farm, Cherry Orchard and Crumlin United.
 In his first season at Stoke, Rooney made his debut at academy and reserves levels, before making his first team debut as a second-half substitute against Tamworth in the FA Cup.
 Rooney scored his first goal for Stoke against Reading on 17 April 2006.
 In only his second full start for Stoke City, he scored a hat-trick against already relegated Brighton & Hove Albion in the final fixture of the 2005–06 season to become Stoke's youngest ever hat-trick scorer.